-While working in the DC I lived with the Senior Warden of a Traditional Observance Lodge.
+While working in Washington DC I lived with the Senior Warden of a Traditional Observance Lodge.
 Traditional Observance Lodges can be a controversial issue for some and many have written in defense of and opposition to their concepts.
 While most Masons are neutral to the subject, there seem to be some who vehemently oppose it for poor and/or false reasons.
 I am here to defend the concept against ignorance, but at the same time my goal is to point out that best practices is not inherent to any style of Lodge, Traditional Observance or other.
 I'd also like to make it clear that these are my views, not the views of any Masonic body that I am a member or officer of.

 In reading some of the writings of those who oppose Traditional Observance Lodges one would think that those style Lodges have thrown aside the ritual of Craft Masonry as well as the Ancient Landmarks, and have adopted some clandestine policies in an attempt to be a pseudo-religion.
 Within a week of living on the East Coast I had the pleasure of attending a Traditional Observance Lodge, and most of the arguments against Traditional Observance Lodges were proven as false.
 Looking back on my experiences and seeing this opposition, I've seen some demonizing Traditional Observance Lodges using propaganda and illogical arguments reminiscent of anti-Masons and conspiracy theorists that claim Freemasonry is evil, corrupt, elitist, and a religion.